-For Adobe products including Photoshop, Illustrator, InDesign, and others, licensing comes in the form of a Creative Cloud (CC) license subscription that must be renewed annually.
+The Adobe Creative Cloud (CC) suite is a licensed subscription renewed annually.
 The CC subscription model allows subscribers to receive automatic and continuous feature updates from Adobe, rather than new versions every year or two.
 For general information on this subscription model, visit Adobe's Creative Cloud website.

 The Creative Cloud suite includes Acrobat Pro, Photoshop, Premiere Pro, Lightroom, Illustrator, InDesign, Bridge, Dreamweaver, Audition, Flash, Acrobat, After Effects, Animate, and Fireworks.
-It is possible to get a "single-app" license, for just one program, for about half the price of the full Creative Cloud.
+See the full list of products included.

 Acrobat Pro is among the Adobe products included in the Creative Cloud suite.
-However, rather than getting a single-app CC license for Acrobat Pro alone, it is far more cost effective to purchase a perpetual "CLP" Acrobat license, through the CU Marketplace.
+Please note that the campus provides Acrobat Pro as a standalone product to all institution-owned computers at no cost.
 Learn more about Adobe Acrobat.

-When requesting an Adobe CC device-based license, the person with administrative access to the computer should be sure that the device name is set, and report that name as part of the request.
-Don't guess at the name; make sure you provide the actual device name, otherwise the Adobe license for an unrecognized device name may be deactivated remotely by OIT.
+When requesting an Adobe CC Shared Device license, the person with administrative access to the computer should set the device name, and report that name as part of the request.
+Do not guess at the name; make sure you provide the actual device name, otherwise the Adobe license for an unrecognized device name may be deactivated remotely by OIT.

 Most computers come with no set name or get a temporary name from a local server.
-Set/change the name to something meaningful and recognizable, and then provide this device name when requesting a device-based license.
+Set/change the name to something meaningful and recognizable, and then provide this device name when requesting a shared device license.

-A Mac can actually have 3 different names; ComputerName, the HostName, and the LocalHostName.
+A Mac can have three different names; ComputerName, the HostName, and the LocalHostName.
 Adobe only uses the HostName.
 Open a Terminal window and type these commands to see the workstation's current hostname, and to set a new one: